The dual degree programme provides you with a profound and wide knowledge of acoustics both of a practical as well as a theoretical nature.

 During the four semesters, you must obtain 18 KAIST credits and 60 ECTS credits.

-The programme is open to MSc in Mechanical Engineering students at DTU upon application.
+The programme is open to MSc in Engineering Acoustics students at DTU upon application.
 Applications are evaluated by DTU and then reviewed and approved by KAIST.
-In order to apply for this programme you must first be admitted to the MSc in Mechanical Engineering at DTU.
-Students should apply no later than during their first semester of the MSc programme.
+In order to apply for this programme you must first be admitted to the MSc in Engineering Acoustics at DTU.
+Students should apply no later than during their first semester on the MSc programme.

-Application deadlines: 15 October for a spring semester start, 1 April for an autumn semester start.
+- 1 March for an autumn semester start.